tilkinsc/COTP/README.md

 ## Usage

 The library allows you to create a function in a specified format to communicate with the OTP generation.
-You will have to manually do the cryptographic functions, which is easy in OpenSSL.
-I suggest it just for that.
-Anyways, you need to encrypt them and HMAC the encryption.
-See the test file for pre-made function that hook up nicely in any environment.
+You will have to manually do the cryptographic functions and time function for TOTP, which is easy in OpenSSL; I suggest it just for that.
+See the test file for pre-made functions that will hook you up.

-One thing you need to mind is the bits when doing the encryption+HMAC.
-You should be using SHA1 because that is what is widely supported and only available from Google Authenticator (name-brand dominant I guess).
-The SHA1 gives you 160 bits, or 20 bytes.
-See the test source for for more information.
-Also, you may just want to check out the header anyways.
-Learn how this library works.

-To use this library, pick either TOTP or HOTP then use the provided files - giving the functions what they need.
-The only thing you really need to pay attention is settings.
-Check out the test file, as it will tell you what the default requirements is for Google Authenticator, but you should always be using Authy (it is the most lenient).
+1. Create OTPData with the required information using otp_new().

-You need to memset any buffer you give to the library to get information or calloc everything.
+2. You need to memset any buffer you give to the library to get information or calloc everything.

-One final note: If you want me to translate the OTP language in your language, ask.
+3. Invoke functions you need and pass said OTPData.

 ## Building

-The examples use OpenSSL with `-lcrypto` and `-lgdi32` for cryptographic functions.
+The examples use OpenSSL with `-lcrypto` for cryptographic functions.

-This was built for support with C89.
 See the test/build.bat file for guidance.
-It is simpley compiling all the CUs as C. If you don't want to use the .hpp C++ wrapper, you can extern "C" #include "cotp.h" which will flood your global space with the header file contents.
+It is simply compiling all the CUs as C. If you don't want to use the .hpp C++ wrapper, you can extern "C" #include "cotp.h" which will flood your global space with the header file contents.

 ## TODO

-* SHA256 is broken
+* SHA256 needs verified if its working fully
-* SHA512 is broken
+* SHA512 needs verified if its working fully